sdileep/sdileep.github.io/terraform-setup-multi-environment-region/index.md

 ```

 - `environments`: folder to isolate various environment (_development_/_test_/_stage_/_production_) specific configuration.
 This also helps with flexibility of maintaining environment specific infrastructure for those, common, non-ideal scenarios.
 - `modules`: folder to host reusable resource sets grouped at product/project or at a sub-system or common infrastructure components level.
-This folder doesn't have to exist in the same repository - it does here as an example and might very well serve the purpose of more than handful of usecases.
+This folder doesn't have to exist in the same repository - it does here as an example and might very well serve the purpose of more than handful of use cases.

 Region specific configurations are managed through their respective `<workpace>.tfvars` file.
 For example, `environments/development/ap-southeast-2.tfvars` file for _ap-southeast-2_ region in _development_ environment.